shanamatthews/a11yafternoon/quiz_challenge/quiz.md

     c) Use `<label>` elements to associate descriptions with form fields

     d) Do not use CAPTCHA elements to validate form submissions

-1. Inclusive design is a methodology that enables Web sites and Web-site users to benefit from the full range of human diversity.
-Visit www.microsoft.com/design/inclusive and take a moment to read about inclusive design.
-Which if the following is NOT a principle of inclusive design?

-    a) Recognize personal biases and exclude them from your Web site

-    b) Empathy, while useful in certain contexts, can detract from the inclusive-design process

-    c) Designing for people with permanent disabilities results in designs that benefit everyone

-    d) Put people at the center of the design process

 1. Accessible Rich Internet Applications (ARIA) is a specification that defines a set of attributes that can be attached to HTML elements to convey additional information about those elements and make them more accessible.
 Which of the following ARIA attributes can be used to hide elements from screen readers?